africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The chances of life starting spontanously are infinitesimally tiny.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-chances-of-life-starting-spontanously-are-infinitesimally-tiny/","title":"The chances of life starting spontanously are infinitesimally tiny","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/The chances of life starting spontanously are infinitesimally tiny/","title":"The chances of life starting spontanously are infinitesimally tiny","noteIcon":""}
 ---